edgedb/rfcs/text/1030-no-factoring.rst

 The future feature presence will determine which behavior is used inside expressions within the schema, as well as serve as the default value if the configuration value is not set.
-The configuration setting will allow overriding the presence of absence of the feature.
+The configuration setting will allow overriding the presence or absence of the feature.

 We will do the same with a ``warn_old_scoping`` flag that will produce an error when path factoring is depended upon.